Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Druid Minion gives an indignant “tsk” through her jaws.
 “Of course we are.”
 She starts forward in-step with Centurion Minion down the hall as the rest follow along.

-The team travels through a hallway of spooky paintings of royal knights, up a staircase that five of them need to help Falling Down Stairs Minion with lest he automatically vaults down into a tumble, and through a rather impressive ivory-colored menagerie filled with hideous beasts.
+The team travels through a hallway of spooky paintings of royal knights, up a staircase that five of them need to help Falling Down Stairs Minion with lest he automatically vaults down into a tumble, and through a rather impressive ivory-colored menagerie filled with hideous statues.

 Just as they reach what seems to be a secondary drawing room for the upper layer of the manor, they see a solitary figure standing in the middle of the room, his feet planted firmly upon the marble tile and a large, fortified, heavy-wood bat poised over his shoulder like a broadsword.